Unified Framework for Quantum Code Embedding: Topological Codes

 A similar mapping can be constructed for the triangular lattice, as sketched in Fig. \ref{fig:toric-triangle}, where elements in the red boxes are \textit{grouped} together.
-The precise statement is then given as follows.
+The precise statement is then given as follows with definitions